moehman/zmr-tool/README.md

 }
 ```

-In addition to .zip files, also tar and .tar.gz files are supported.
+In addition to `.zip` files, also `.tar` and `.tar.gz` files are supported.
 It is also possible to peek inside archives without even specifying any zoom patterns or translations:
 ```
 $ zmr -a test.tar.gz src/main.js
 function hello() {